-Please note that benefits of full Membership and Associate Membership vary.
-For questions about what your Member benefits include, please contact the Gateway Center CEO and President at (314) 621-6220.
+Please note that benefits of Full Membership and Associate Membership vary.
+For questions about what your Member benefits include, please contact the Gateway Center for Giving CEO and President at (314) 621-6220.

 We offer unique benefits to our Members:

 - Networking with peer grantmakers in our community.
-The Gateway Center is the only organization in our region that convenes funders to encourage increased learning and collaboration within philanthropy.
+The Gateway Center for Giving is the only organization in our region that convenes funders to encourage increased learning and collaboration within philanthropy.

 - Regional and Topical Issues of utmost importance are presented to our Members.
-Through the work of the Gateway Center’s various Affinity Groups, donors become more informed about the issues facing our region.
+Through the work of the Gateway Center for Giving’s various affinity groups, donors become more informed about the issues facing our region.

 - Skill-Building opportunities provide Members with the tools and information to help structure and manage effective charitable giving and service delivery programs.

 - Sector News & Research including our Member Directory, website and e-mail updates.
 Customized research includes the annual Capital Campaign Report, and timely briefs on innovative projects, key community issues and philanthropic trends.

 Member Requested Research is available exclusively for Members to share information about who’s doing what in the community, what the latest trends and practices are in grantmaker areas of interest and national information searches conducted by Gateway Center for Giving staff for free and on demand.
 (Full Members Only)